-The challenge with many desserts after bariatric surgery is that most recipes leave a lot of leftovers.
-Baking an entire pan of brownies for just one brownie puts even the strongest of wills to the test.
+The challenge with many traditional dessert recipes is that they leave a lot of leftovers.
+Baking an entire pan of brownies when you only want one can test even the strongest of wills.
 It’s also wasteful if no one else is around to eat them.
-Having the option to make a single brownie eliminates both of those issues.
-As an added bonus, this recipe only requires four ingredients and is ready in under two minutes!
+Opting to make single-serving bariatric desserts eliminates both of those issues.
+Additionally, this recipe only requires four ingredients and is ready in under two minutes!

 - 1 tbsp unsweetened cocoa powder

 - 2 packets of Truvia or any other sugar substitute

 - 3 tbsp almond milk, regular milk, or yogurt

 *Can substitute with almond flour

 - Put all of the ingredients in a microwave-safe mug and mix with a fork or small whisk.